What is a North Star metric?

 2. Transparency

-A North Star metric, since it measures company progress, can give everyone in your company a bird’s eye view of how the company is doing overall.
+A North Star metric, since it measures company progress, can give everyone in your company a bird’s-eye view of how the company is performing overall.
 This, in turn, can assuage employees who may be worried about the company’s future and thereby improve employee retention and reduce turnover.

 3. Customer focus